Magyartanulas/magyartanulas.github.io/Section2.md

 Notice how it says lesz*el* and not lesz*sz*, vowel harmony chips in to make it sound nicer.

-We'll jump onto verbs at a later date.
+We'll jump onto more verbs in future sections.